Fidesz: 1988–1989: Liberal activist beginnings

-The party was founded in the spring of 1988 and named Fiatal Demokraták Szövetsége (Alliance of Young Democrats) with the acronym FIDESZ.
+The party was founded in the spring of 1988 and named Fiatal Demokraták Szövetsége (Alliance of Young Democrats), with the acronym FIDESZ.
 It grew out of an underground liberal student activist movement opposed to the ruling Hungarian Socialist Workers' Party.
 Founding such a movement was semi-illegal at the time, so the founders risked their careers by being involved in the opposition.
 The membership had an upper age limit of 35 years (this requirement was abolished at the 1993 party congress).

 In 1989, Fidesz won the Thorolf Rafto Memorial Prize.
 The movement was represented at the award ceremony by one of its leaders, Péter Molnár, who later became a Member of Parliament in Hungary.

 1990–1998: Centre-left opposition and conservative turn

 In the 1990 elections, the party entered the National Assembly after winning about 6% of the vote.
 They became a small, though quite popular oppositional party.
 In 1992, Fidesz joined the Liberal International.
 At the time, it was a moderate liberal centrist party, sometimes also described as social-liberal.
+By April 1993, Fidesz had "consistently led opinion polls for the past two years".

-At the 1993 party congress, it changed its political position from liberal to civic-centrist ("polgári centrumpárt").
+At the party congress that year, it changed its political position from liberal to civic-centrist ("polgári centrumpárt").
 The turn in ideology caused a severe split in the membership.
 Péter Molnár left the party along with Gábor Fodor and Klára Ungár, who joined the liberal Alliance of Free Democrats.
 Viktor Orbán was elected party chairman.

 After its disappointing result in the 1994 elections, Fidesz remained an opposition party but grew increasingly conservative.
 In 1995, it changed its name to Hungarian Civic Party (Magyar Polgári Párt) and sought connections to the national-conservative Hungarian Democratic Forum, a former governing party.

 1998–2002: First Orbán government

 Fidesz gained power for the first time at the 1998 elections, with Viktor Orbán becoming prime minister.
 Their coalition partners were the smaller Hungarian Democratic Forum and the Independent Smallholders' Party.
 In 2000, Fidesz terminated its membership in the Liberal International and joined the European People's Party.
-The government constituted a "relatively conventional European conservative" rule.
+The first Fidesz-led government was reckoned as a "relatively conventional European conservative" government.